Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             my_lib_frag_reverse.wig:frag:1:a:-.
       --tex_notex {1,2}, -te {1,2}
-                            The value is for TEX+/- libraries to decide the terminator should be detected in both (TEX+ and TEX-) or can be detected in only one library (TEX+ or TEX-).
+                            The value is for TEX+/- libraries to decide the terminator should be detected in both (TEX+ and TEX-, assigned by 2) or can be detected in only one library (TEX+ or TEX-, assigned by 1).
 Please assign 1 or 2.
                             Default is 1.
       --replicate_tex REPLICATE_TEX [REPLICATE_TEX ...], -rt REPLICATE_TEX [REPLICATE_TEX ...]
                             This value is the minimal number of replicates that a TSS has to be detected in.
 The format is